ripanjatt/wallpaperLib/README.md

-Anime photo API
+Wallpaper library
 -
-> A simple API to get anime wallpapers free using <a href='https://wallpaperaccess.com'>Wallpaperaccess.com</a>
+> A simple library to get wallpapers free using <a href='https://wallpaperaccess.com'>Wallpaperaccess.com</a>

 Features
 -
-* Gets anime photos for free
+* Gets photos for free
 * Works with android(Java/Kotlin)

 Gradle implementation(in app level build.gradle)